[Updated September 14, 2021]

-Cruising the Blue Ridge Parkway makes social distancing easy.
-And in our opinion, a Blue Ridge Parkway road trip is one of the finest family or romantic vacations the United States has to offer.
+In our opinion, taking a Blue Ridge Parkway road trip is one of the finest romantic getaways or family vacations the United States has to offer.

-What follows are our picks for the 20 best Blue Ridge Parkway overlooks in NC and VA to gaze out at the great wide wonder of this glorious mountain region.
+What follows are our picks for the 30 Best Blue Ridge Parkway Overlooks in NC and VA, where you can gaze out at the great wide wonder of this glorious mountain region.

 Best Blue Ridge Parkway Overlooks in NC & VA

 - Rockfish Valley Parking Overlook (Milepost 1.5)

 - Rock Point Overlook (Milepost 10.4)